Bus, Train and Commercial Vehicle Accidents

 Once we accept your case, we will shield you from inappropriate dealings by insurance companies and begin work to secure compensation to pay accident costs, make ends meet and start on the road to recovery.

-From a main office in Gwinnett County, Charles Scholle serves clients from offices in Buckhead and the Perimeter and represents victims throughout Atlanta and Georgia, including Grayson, Norcross, Walton County, Fulton County and all surrounding areas.
+From a main office in Gwinnett County, Scholle Law serves clients from offices in Buckhead and the Perimeter and represents victims throughout Atlanta and Georgia, including Grayson, Norcross, Walton County, Fulton County and all surrounding areas.

 To learn more about our law practice go to: How a Personal Injury Case is Handled